- What is Public Water Now?

 - How would MPWMD take ownership?

 - How would MPWMD take over management?

-Public Water Now (PWN) is a local non-profit dedicated to securing affordable, sustainable, community owned water for the Monterey Peninsula.
+Public Water Now (PWN) is a local 501(c) (4) non-profit dedicated to securing affordable, sustainable, community owned water for the Monterey Peninsula.
 We have about 3000 members in support of publicly owned water on the Peninsula.

 The Monterey Peninsula has the most expensive water in the country according to Food and Water Watch.
 Costs for ratepayers have increased 68% in the last two years with more increases scheduled.

-After widely promoting conservation, Cal Am charged us $40 million for water we didn’t use to make up for their lost profits.
-Another charge of $13 million was approved in October 2017.
+After widely promoting conservation, Cal Am charged us $64 million for water we did NOT use to make up for their lost revenue.

 PWN advocates that Cal Am be replaced with a community owned system under the Monterey Peninsula Water Management District (MPWMD).
 This would achieve community control, accessibility and transparency.
 The MPWMD board is elected by and answerable to the voters.

-Currently 87% of the water systems in the country are publicly owned for good reason.
+Currently 87% of U.S. consumers get their water from publicly owned systems.
 Public ownership generally provides the best service for the lowest cost to customers.
-Private ownership is about providing the highest return to shareholders.
-Cal Am has a vested interest in protecting and increasing shareholder profits.
+Private ownership is about profit and providing the highest return to shareholders.
+Local control is also an important benefit of public ownership.

 The Monterey Peninsula Water Management District (MPWMD) has the authority to buy Cal Am under eminent domain if it’s determined to be in the public interest.

 Cal Am would be forced into court to determine a purchase price if they refuse to sell.